jeffvance/openshift-ceph-ex/utilities/README.md

 ```

-### Example 2: verify the target OSE environment using a non-official version of origin
+### Example 2: verify the OSE environment using non-official origin
 The ```--oc-prefix``` option allows the tester to build her own version of origin, specifying the path to the oc binary so that the script's *oc* commands use the correct copy of *oc*.

 ```